Engineers find fulfilment in federal roles

 Michael Nassar joins the department through co-op programs

-"I went from working at a landfill and with National Research Council Canada to the job I do now, which is very different, supporting the renovation of the judicial precinct in the National Capital Region," Nassar explains.
-"In my current role, where I've been for nearly 4 years, I'm contributing to the rehabilitation of important heritage sites like the West Memorial Building and the Supreme Court of Canada Building.
+"I went from working at a landfill and with National Research Council Canada to the job I do now, which is very different," Nassar explains.
+"In my current role, where I've been for 5 years, I'm contributing to the rehabilitation of important heritage sites like the West Memorial Building and the Memorial Colonnade, which connects the East and West Memorial Buildings in downtown Ottawa.
+It’s a monument to honour those who served in the Second World War.
 It's amazing to be part of the transformation of these historic assets."

 The projects in the government differ from one another as much as Nassar's daily tasks, so there's never a dull moment.
 "I do mainly project management right now.
 I review design documents, requests for information, as well as change orders to make adjustments to projects during construction.
 That means collaborating with project partners to confirm the change makes sense and fits our budget and schedule."